nextgis/docs_ngweb/source/layers.rst

    WMS service tab of Create resource dialog

-After a resource is created, you will see a message with WMS service URL which you can use in other software, e.g. :program:`NextGIS QGIS` or :program:`JOSM`.
+After the resource is created, you will see a message with the WMS service URL which you can use in other software, e.g. :program:`NextGIS QGIS` or :program:`JOSM`.
-Then you need to set access permissions for WMS service (see :ref:`ngw_access_rights`).
+Then you need to set access permissions for the WMS service (see :ref:`ngw_access_rights`).

 NextGIS Web layer can be added to desktop, mobile and Web GIS in different ways.